Krishna-Alani/S4HANATraining-RAP/RAP Unit Test/README.md

 | [Exercise 3 - Write ABAP Unit Tests using Entity Manipulation Language (EML)](exercises/ex3/) |
 | [Exercise 4 - Write ABAP Unit Tests using the Local Proxy Client (LCP)](exercises/ex4/) |

-## How to obtain support

-Support for the content in this repository is available during the actual time of the online session for which this content has been designed.
-Otherwise, you may request support via the [Issues](../../issues) tab.

-## How to get familiar with the ABAP RESTful Application Programming Model

-You can find further information on the ABAP RESTful Application Programming Model (RAP) here:
- - [Get Started with the ABAP RESTful Application Programming Model](https://blogs.sap.com/2019/10/25/getting-started-with-the-abap-restful-programming-model) - A collection of diverse getting started materials.
- - Free openSAP course [Building Apps with the ABAP RESTful Application Programming Model](https://community.sap.com/topics/btp-abap-environment/rap-opensap) ([direct link](https://open.sap.com/courses/cp13) to the course)